MohamedLEGH/phd_thesis/template/chapter/peertopeer.typ

 ) <arpanet>

 The idea of decentralisation, initially present in the Internet’s underlying protocols, resurfaced more visibly in the late 1990s as peer-to-peer applications began empowering users to exchange data directly with one another.
 At that time, the growing demand for large-scale multimedia sharing—combined with limited computing and networking resources (CPU, memory, bandwidth, and storage)—made it difficult for any single server to handle massive numbers of simultaneous downloads.
 Peer-to-peer networks addressed this limitation by enabling participants to contribute their own resources—especially upload bandwidth—to the system.
-Instead of downloading a 100 MB file from a single server, a user could download small chunks (e.g., 2 MB) from dozens of peers simultaneously, dramatically increasing throughput and scalability.
+For example, instead of downloading a 100 MB file from a single server, a user could download small chunks (e.g., 2 MB) from dozens of peers simultaneously, dramatically increasing throughput and scalability.

 This concept led to the creation of Napster #footnote[https://en.wikipedia.org/wiki/Napster] in 1999, one of the first large-scale file-sharing systems.
 Although Napster used a central index server to locate files, the data transfer itself occurred directly between peers, marking a key milestone in the history of P2P networking.
+Following Napster, other peer-to-peer file-sharing systems emerged, such as Gnutella #footnote[https://en.wikipedia.org/wiki/Gnutella] and BitTorrent #footnote[https://www.bittorrent.com/].
+Gnutella is fully decentralised, as it does not rely on any central file index.
+Starting with version 0.6, it introduced the concept of ultrapeers @chawathe2003making — high-capacity nodes that help route queries and files across the network, improving scalability while preserving decentralisation.
+BitTorrent brought several notable innovations, including the tit-for-tat mechanism, which encourages fairness by balancing uploading and downloading among peers, and the use of the Kademlia Distributed Hash Table (DHT) for decentralised peer discovery @maymounkov2002kademlia — eliminating the need for central trackers or hierarchical nodes such as ultrapeers.
+Another notable protocol is Tribler #footnote[https://www.tribler.org/] #footnote[I contributed very briefly to the development of Tribler in 2017, https://github.com/Tribler/tribler/issues/3240], which builds upon BitTorrent while introducing several key innovations, including a distributed search engine and an anonymisation layer.
+Uniquely, Tribler is an academic project developed at Delft University of Technology (TU Delft) in the Netherlands @pouwelse2008tribler, aiming to create a fully self-sustaining and censorship-resistant file-sharing network.

 // other p2p protocols emerged
 // rise of bitorrent, Tribler